 - Sequence the activities. (p.72)

 Before planning the lesson, a teacher has to select a theme or a text for the lesson unit.
 After that, the teacher needs to identify the language focus, content objectives, and learning strategies.
-Developing activities comes after these steps, and not before, which is a very common mistake in lesson planning.
+Developing activities comes after these steps, and not before, which is a prevalent mistake in lesson planning.
 Completing all these steps before developing activities can be done quickly, using a brainstorming web or a mind map.

 Another important step in developing an effective lesson plan is defining lesson aims and objectives.
-The objectives should address both content and language learning, and learning strategies as well.
-They should be measurable in order to determine if the student meets the planned objective or is he/she still in the process of meeting it.
-Objectives are usually written in the ”SWABT: Students will be able to + the objective” form.
-They can also be written in the ”Can do” statement form, which is used in the CEFR standard aims and objectives.
+The objectives should address both content and language learning and learning strategies as well.
+They should be measurable to determine if the student meets the planned objective or if he/still in the process of meeting it.
+Objectives are usually written in the ”SWABT: Students will + the objective” form.
+They can also be written in the ”Can do” statement form, used in the CEFR standard aims and objectives.

 When the lesson objectives are defined, we need to choose activities and sequence them, following the lesson flow or the lesson stages.
 Each lesson consists of warm-up activities, lead-in activities, presentation, practice, application, and assessment activities, and this is exactly how should effective lesson planning in TEYL look like.

 All of these activities need to be sequenced, and the proper order of activities must be followed.
 Shin and Crandall (2014), in their amazing TEYL textbook, add that in sequencing the activities, we need to consider the following criteria: